ryasmi/rulr/src/constrainedStrings/iri/readme.md

 [Back to root readme.md](../../../readme.md)

-This function uses `rulr.isIRI` to check the input is a valid IRI as shown in the example below.
+This function uses the `rulr.isIRI` guard to check the input is a valid IRI as shown in the example below.
 It should only throw `rulr.InvalidIRIError`.
 You may want to consider using [the url rule](../url/readme.md) instead.

 ```ts
 import * as rulr from 'rulr'